First Zhili–Fengtian War: Strategies

 In a repeat of the earlier Zhili–Anhui War, the Fengtian army was to attack the Zhili army on two fronts, east and west.
-The general headquarters of the Fengtian army was at Junliangcheng, which was also the Fengtian army headquarters of the eastern front.
+The general headquarters of the Fengtian army was at Junliangcheng, which was also its headquarters of the eastern front.
 The commander-in-chief of the Fengtian army, Zhang Zuolin, personally led the eastern front and on 29 April 1922, he reached his general headquarters and immediately ordered the attack.
 Zhang Jinghui was named commander-in-chief of the Fengtian western front, which was divided into three echelons.
 The headquarters of the Fengtian army's western front was in Changxindian (长辛店), and the Fengtian army in the west was tasked to directly attack the Zhili army's headquarters in Baoding.

 The Zhili army was deployed across three fronts.
 Wu Peifu's force, headed by the 3rd Division in the west, was headquartered in the region of Glazed Glass River (Liulihe, 琉璃河).
 Wang Chengbin (王承斌)'s force was spearheaded by the 23rd Division at Gu'an (固安).
 Zhang Guorong (张国熔)'s force, with the 26th Division, was stationed in the east at Great City (Dacheng, 大城), and later was reinforced by Zhang Fulai (张富来)'s 24th Division.
 Wu Peifu was the commander-in-chief of all the Zhili forces.

+Successful Zhili tactics included Wu's effective use of mines and electrified barbed wire, which drew upon World War I tactics.

 Western front

 Fengtian troops deployed on 10 April 1922.
 After war broke on April 29, the Zhili army on the eastern front was driven back to Renqiu and Hejian (河间).
 Western Zhili forces did not make any progress under the heavy shelling of the Fengtian army.
 On April 30 Wu Peifu personally went to the front line to order heavy shelling of the Fengtian front, while his main force outflanked the Fengtian rear.
 As Zhili troops launched a surprise attack on May 4, the 16th Division of the Fengtian army (composed of ex-Zhili troops commanded by Feng Guozhang) defected to Wu Peifu.
 The Temporarily Organized 1st Division of the Fengtian army was forced to retreat from Fengtai, and its defense collapsed on the western front.
-It was only when the 1st Division of the Fengtian army was deployed in a counterattack that the Zhili advance was checked and Changxindian (长辛店) was retaken.
+It was only when the 1st Division of the Fengtian army was deployed in a counterattack that the Zhili advance was checked and Changxindian was retaken.

 This successful counteroffensive by the Fengtian clique was, however, short-lived.
 Wu Peifu changed tactics by faking a retreat, luring the advancing Fengtian army into an ambush.
 As the unsuspecting Fengtian troops advanced, they overstretched themselves.
 Seizing the opportunity, Zhili troops flanked the enemy and achieved victory.
 This time the victory was complete; the remaining Fengtian troops of the western front were completely annihilated, and the Zhili army turned its attention eastward.